Van Life Europe: 8 months & 12 countries in a campervan

 - Croatia: Fines €150–700.
 Strict rules in national parks and along the coast.
 Camping is the only official activity.

-- Balearic Islands + Canary Islands: Spain's strictest controls, high penalties.
+- Balearic Islands and Canary Islands: Spain's strictest controls, high fines.

 - Netherlands + Belgium: Very densely populated, practically forbidden everywhere.